The Easiest Sourdough Discard Sandwich Bread Recipe (Dairy-Free)

 Ingredients for Sourdough Discard Sandwich Bread

-- Water – You can use tap water or filtered water but I highly recommend heating up the water
+- Water – You can use tap water or filtered water but I highly recommend heating up the water to about 120 degrees F.

 - Sourdough discard – Discard is used to give the sourdough flavor.